MadelynSwor/Data_Analysis_Portfolio/Population_of_Electric_Vehicles/README.md

 > Out of the models that have had their CAFV researched, 78% of vehicles qualify.
 It's important to note that models from 2019 to 2024 are 'Unknown' whether they qualify as listed as in the process of being researched by WA.

 ## Analysis
 From our exploration, we've found that a majority of electric vehicles in Washington State are Battery Electric Vehicles (BEVs).
 This demonstrates a growing market for BEVs by consumer demand.
 This is reflected by the fact that 27 out of 37 makes have at least one BEV model if not multiple.
 A large number of consumers also own vehicles with a model year of 2023.
 As of now 5% of WA State registered cars are electric.
 However, as companies continue to improve BEVs and more infastructure is built, this number will continue to increase.
+Starting in 2019, there have been 12 companies that have started creating electric vehicles.
 If companies haven't already, this is the time for brands to consider creating more electric models.

 ## Sources
 * The number of registered cars, (2,977,074), is located at [statista](https://www.statista.com/statistics/196010/total-number-of-registered-automobiles-in-the-us-by-state/)